 I’m a Chef but I’m not a food snob.
-Yes, much of the street food in Laos is churned out for the tourists, backpackers, and travellers.
+Yes, much of the street food in Laos is churned out for the tourists, backpackers, and travelers.
 Much of it is Laos adaptations of western foods or, as you’ll find in Laos food generally, the dishes of neighbouring countries.
 You, as a new visitor to Laos, will want to know what street food you will be able to find and how to feed yourself on a budget.
-There are plenty of restaurants at all price points, but the Laos street food is tasty, filling and cheap.
+There are plenty of restaurants at all price points, but Laos street food is tasty, filling and cheap.
 You’ll find more typically Laos dishes a little way away from the Oreo shakes and tofu baguettes, we’ll talk about those further down the page.

 Common Laos Street Food – Roti or Pancakes

 Vang Vieng street food stalls offered us tasty pancakes.
 Actually, these pancakes were roti but so much more delicious than your regular pancakes.
 The fillings were endless from banana and chocolate to chicken and bacon.
 Our savoury favourite was tomato, cheese, onion and, of course, chili.
 These super crispy roti are cooked on a big mobile solid top with hot coals keeping it super hot.

 Laos Famous Street Shakes

 Not to be outdone by their southern counterparts the street food stalls of Luang Prabang were the shake masters.
 The biggest standout by far was the oreo and banana shake, a personal favourite of the boys.
 Made with sweetened condensed milk, this was sickly sweet and could only be enjoyed by those with an extremely sweet tooth.
 Of course, they made shakes in all the garden variety tropical fruits for the remaining tourists.

 Laos Street Food Baguettes